 conda env export –no-builds to generate this YAML file.

-After the image build is complete, your image is ready to use in creating a new project.
+After the image build is complete, your image is ready to use in creating a new resource.

 Advanced: GPU Images